bjucps/cps110-thinkcspy/_sources/04-FlowControl1/InstancesAHerdofTurtles.rst

   bigger programs easier for us humans!
 * We did the same with tess: she drew her triangle and turned through a full 360 degress.
 Then we turned her around and moved her aside.
-Even the blank line 18 is a hint about how the programmer's *mental chunking* is working: in big terms, tess' movements were chunked as "draw the triangle"  (lines 12-17) and then "move away from the origin" (lines 19 and 20).
+Even the blank line 17 is a hint about how the programmer's *mental chunking* is working: in big terms, tess' movements were chunked as "draw the triangle"  (lines 11-16) and then "move away from the origin" (lines 18 and 19).
-* One of the key uses for comments is to record your mental chunking, and big ideas.
-They're not always explicit in the code.
+* One of the key uses for comments and blank lines is to record your mental chunking and big ideas, to help other programmers comprehend the program.
 * And, uh-huh, two turtles may not be enough for a herd, but you get the idea!